Futur-Tech/Grandstream-HT813/README.md

 I use a SIP chan_pjsip Trunk.

-General
+#### General

     Trunk Name: 0123456789
-    Outbound CallerID: <0556302343>
+    Outbound CallerID: <0123456789>
     Asterisk Trunk Dial Options (Overide): TR

-The overide on Asterisk is in order to have a tone when outbound call are placed... there is a 10sec delay (any idea on how to reduce that would be great).
+The overide on Asterisk is in order to have a tone when outbound call are placed... there is a 10sec silence delay until the PSTN is actually connected (any idea on how to reduce that would be great).

-pjsip Settings - General
+#### pjsip Settings - General

     Username: 0123456789
     Secret: your_strong_password_with_letter_and_number_trunk